 Comparative migration policy research

 In my PhD project (2008 to 2012), I examined subnational variations of immigrant integration policy in Switzerland.
 Within this project, I collected data on integration policy outputs in the 26 Swiss cantons to analyze the determinants and consequences of this astonishing subnational policy variety on immigrant integration.
 The results of my PhD research, as well as additional research related to this project were published in an award-winning book, as single- and co-authored articles (with Isabelle Stadelmann-Steffen) in Ethnic and Racial Studies, Comparative European Politics, the Swiss Political Science Review, the Journal of Ethnic and Migration Studies, and as various book chapters.
-Extending the scope beyond Switzerland, one of my recent articles with Julian Bernauer (West European Politics) addresses the question whether consensual democracies are really kinder and gentler when it comes to represent immigrant interests across 30 European and North American countries.
-In a currently ongoing NCCR on the move subproject, we scrutinize regional immigrant integration policies in a global comparative manner.
-In this international collaboration, we study the regional dynamics of integration regulation in Germany, Italy, Spain, Great Britain, the US, Canada and Australia.
+Extending the scope beyond Switzerland, my article with Julian Bernauer (West European Politics) addresses the question whether consensual democracies are really kinder and gentler when it comes to represent immigrant interests across 30 European and North American countries.

 Civic engagement and pro-social attitudes

 Between 2012 and 2015, I was engaged in the project management of the Swiss Volunteering Survey at the Chair of Political Sociology at Berne University.
 Together with the scientific project leader Markus Freitag, I organized, planned and supervised the third Swiss Volunteering Survey (telephone and online, more than 5700 respondents) in Switzerland, taking place in 2014.
 My research in this area focuses on questions such as why do certain social groups (e.g. immigrants or young adults) engage less in the civic realm than others?
 How do pro-social norms (e.g. reciprocity) affect pro-social behavior?
 What is the relevance and nature of new forms of civic engagement such as online volunteering?
-Results of this research appeared in Comparative European Politics, Rationality and Society and Acta Sociologica (single- as well as co-authored articles together with Markus Freitag and Isabelle-Stadelmann-Steffen).
+Results of this research appeared in Comparative European Politics, Rationality and Society and Acta Sociologica (single- as well as co-authored articles together with Markus Freitag and Isabelle-Stadelmann–Steffen).
 Together with Markus Freitag, Kathrin Ackermann and Maya Ackermann, I worked on the Swiss Volunteering Monitor 2016, which was published in May 2016.
-Further research papers, for instance on online volunteering, are in preparation.
+The latest publication co-authored with Kathrin Ackermann scrutinizes the profiles of online versus offline volunteers and the potential of online volunteering to overcome unequal participation (New Media and Society).

 Democracy and immigration society